🧬

 Unique facts and fascinating details

-• The Yakutian Laika is one of the few breeds that can have blue eyes, brown eyes, or one of each.
+• The Yakutian Laika is one of the few breeds that can naturally possess heterochromia, or eyes of two different colors.

-• Despite their thick coats, they are remarkably clean and often groom themselves like cats.
+• Despite their thick coats, they are remarkably clean and lack the typical 'doggy' odor.

-• They were historically used to guard reindeer herds from predators like wolves and bears.
+• They were historically used to guard the reindeer herds from predators like wolves and bears.

 Frequently Asked Questions